- Download our Moving to Austria Guide (PDF)

-Getting around in Austria is simple and straightforward, with efficient and well-maintained public transport facilities.
+Getting around in Austria is simple and straightforward, with efficient and well-maintained public transport facilities throughout the country.
 Trains are the easiest means of travel between cities, while buses connect many of the smaller towns to the main rail network.
-Cars are also popular and Austria’s road network is extensive, connecting the country to all of its neighbours.
-High-speed motorways are also easily accessible.
+Cars are also popular and Austria’s road network is extensive.

-Healthcare in Austria is of an excellent standard, and the system is funded by a number of compulsory public insurance schemes and covers the entire population.
-Expats that are EU citizens can get access to treatment provided that they have a European Health Insurance Card, while those from outside of the EU should arrange for temporary health insurance until they are officially registered and covered by the Austrian public health system.
+Healthcare in Austria is of an excellent standard, too.
+EU citizens can get access to treatment provided that they have a European Health Insurance Card.
+Those from outside of the EU should arrange for temporary health insurance until they are officially registered and covered by the Austrian public health system.